-In 2010, the Integrated Planning and Reporting (IPR) Framework was introduced in WA, this framework aims to ensure integration of community priorities into strategic planning for Councils, as well as implementation of the objectives that have been set from these priorities.
+The Integrated Planning and Reporting (IPR) Framework aims to ensure integration of community priorities with strategic planning for Council, as well as implementation of the objectives that have been set from these priorities.

 The diagram below shows how all of the elements of the framework fit together to deliver council priorities which are informed by the community vision and aspirations.
 The IPR provides a framework for establishing local priorities that are linked to operational functions.

 The Strategic Community Plan 2020-2030 (SCP) is the overarching plan to guide the City over the next 10 years.
 The SCP is broad with a long-term focus and strong emphasis on the community’s aspirations, priorities and vision for the future.

 Developed in 2017, the SCP was formulated through the Vision 2027 process, which documented our community’s priorities, aspirations and vision for the City and helped us shape and create a shared vision for the City of South Perth.